CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 An S curve is a function that describes the shape of the market share vs. time graphs of almost all technologies.
 These S-curves are characterized by an extremely slow start, where they are arbitrarily close to zero; an exponential growth phase; then followed by a leveling off where they asymptotically approach 100% market share.

 These S curves give you the ability to predict the future with a high level of certainty. <a href="https://asimov.fandom.com/wiki/Psychohistory">Psychohistory</a> brought to reality (Read Foundation).
-The reason you can use this method to predict the future with such high certainty is that almost all technologies that we have ever invented have followed the same pattern: the S curve.
+The reason you can use this method to predict the future with such high certainty is that the growth of almost all technologies that we have ever invented have followed the same pattern: the S curve.

 At the begining of this year I began work on my longest blog post yet, <a href="https://ckalitin.github.io/technology/1961/04/12/transition-to-robotaxis.html">The Transition to EV Robotaxis (FUTURE CHIRS!
 UPDATE THIS LINK WHEN ITS DONE)</a>.
-In this post I extrapolated historic data on EV adoption by fitting an S curve to the data to predict that 50% of cars sold in 2027 will be EVs and 90% in 2030.
+In that post I extrapolated historic data on EV adoption by fitting an S curve to the data.
+I found that 50% of cars sold in 2027 will be EVs and 90% in 2030.
 To ensure fitting an S curve was an appropriate method to make such predictions, I aggregated the market share data of several technologies over the past century to confirm whether they followed the same growth pattern.
 All of these charts are shown below.

-<a href="https://docs.google.com/spreadsheets/d/1jXpCkFLl7Gyy0wmI-rIuWAXR_NwLOPIjxLCfmX2XnO0/edit?usp=sharing">Source of the charts</a>

 ![Image description]({{site.url}}/assets/images/s-curve-examples/Chart-AMRadio.jpg){: width="420" .align-center}
 ![Image description]({{site.url}}/assets/images/s-curve-examples/Chart-TV.jpg){: width="420" .align-center}